Updated: Nov 2, 2020

 This relates to vision in a dim light, for example at night.
 The word scotopic originates from the greek word skotos – which means darkness.
 Your eyes use mainly your rods (more on these in a sec) to see in low light conditions.

-This is basically the opposite of scotopic – vision in day light conditions or under bright lights and your eyes use the cones rather than the rods to see.
+This is the opposite of scotopic – vision in day light conditions or under bright lights and your eyes use the cones rather than the rods to see in these conditions.

 We have another Opic to consider and that is Mesopic.
 This is a combination of both Scotopic and Photopic vision in dark low light conditions – not daylight and not complete darkness.
 You could consider most highway lighting to fall within this type of vision.